 Dr. Montgomery: Hi, I'm Dr. Ken Montgomery from Tri-County Orthopedics.
 I'm an orthopedic surgeon who specializes in sports medicine as well as hand and upper extremity surgery.

 There are many different kinds of graft available to use for an anterior cruciate ligament reconstruction.
 A few are very popular.
-There are two options where we take them from the patient themselves, and those are the patella tendon - or at least the central third of the patella tendon.
-The other option taking it from the patient themselves is to use the hamstring tendons on the inner side of their knee.
+There are two options where we take them from the patient themselves, and those are the patella tendon—or at least the central third of the patella tendon.
+The other option is taking it from the patient themselves is to use the hamstring tendons on the inner side of their knee.

 Finally, another option is to take a graft from somebody else.
 We call that an allograft or cadaver graft.
 Just like somebody can donate their kidney or liver, they can also donate tendons and ligaments, and those can be used for a ligament reconstruction as well.

 One of the most commonly used grafts is the central third of the patella tendon.
 This is often called the bone tendon bone graft.
 The central third of the patella tendon is used to create a new anterior cruciate ligament graft.

 This graft has a long track record and has been shown to stand up to even high aggressive sports.
 It's frequently used for athletes participating in aggressive contact athletics at a high level.
 The advantages are the long track record that this graft has and the fact that we know over the years the patients tend to do well.